 6. Line your Trench – Stomp down the dirt when you’re finished digging and line it with your geotextile or drainage cloth.

 7. Add the Bottom Layer of Gravel – Pour 1-2 inches of drainage gravel along the entire length of your trench.
 Use the gravel to even out any uneven spots in the earth (creating a flat bottom for the pipe to lay on), making sure you have at least an inch of gravel at all places.

 8. Wrap your Pipe – If your drain pipe did not come with a sleeve, then you need to wrap it tightly in another piece of drainage or landscaping cloth.
 Secure the cloth with zip ties or twine, so it doesn’t unwrap.

 9. Lay Pipe in the Middle of the Trench – Now lay your wrapped pipe on top of the base layer of gravel in your trench.
-Hold the pipe in the middle as you toss gravel along the top every 2-3 feet to pin it to the center, all the way along.
+Hold the pipe in the middle of the trench as you toss gravel along the top every 2-3 feet to pin it to the center of the trench, all the way along.

 10. Cover Entire Pipe with Gravel – Cover the entire length (and fill in the sides of the trench) of your drain pipe with at least 2 inches of gravel covering the top of the pipe.